Transparency & Methodology

 03

-Score & store
+Score and store

 Each email is scored immediately using our hybrid system.
 Scores accumulate into a running grade for each candidate that updates with every new email received.